Task Force on Healthy North Carolina 2030 Meeting

 Larry Michael, MPH

 North Carolina Division of Public Health

-The goal of the Healthy North Carolina 2030 project is to improve the health of North Carolinians by facilitating the development of the North Carolina State Health Improvement Plan that will direct resources to positively impact the drivers of health in the state.
+The goal of the Healthy North Carolina 2030 project is to improve the health of North Carolinians by facilitating the development of the North Carolina State Health Improvement Plan, which will direct resources to positively impact the drivers of health in the state.
 This project focuses on population health, specifically health equity and determinants of health, by engaging community members, policy makers, public health, social services, transportation, education, public safety, housing, the business community, health care providers, academic partners, and non-for-profit organizations to select health indicators and set targets that can be achieved in five to ten years.

 This project builds on the Healthy North Carolina 2020 project, which was a collaborative effort in 2010 of the NCIOM, the Governor’s Task Force for Healthy Carolinians, the Division of Public Health, the Office of Healthy Carolinians and Health Education, and the State Center for Health Statistics.
 The Healthy North Carolina 2020 Report includes 40 objectives, briefly describes the rationale for their selection, and includes key health disparities, as well as strategies to address the objectives.
 In 2012, the Task Force on Implementing Evidence-Based Strategies in Public Health was convened to build on the work of the Healthy North Carolina 2020 project by focusing on what can be done at the local level to improve outcomes for the HNC 2020 objectives, looking specifically at the implementation of evidence-based programs, practices, and policies.